 Currently at the rescue, we have rabbit hospitalisation/recovery units contained within a external wooden building which also acts as our quarentine housing.
-While this has served its purpose well, we are limited to 6 recovery kennels and no ventilation unit.
+While this has served its purpose well, we are limited to 6 recovery kennels.
 Our current incubator is aging as is the building itself and would benefit from being upgraded and modernised.
 Using wooden structures is not as sound for infection control as we would like and this limits our biosecurity measures.
-There is also not currently the space or ability to use it as a clinic.
+There is also not currently the space or ability to use it as a veterinary clinic.

 What will this project involve?

 We plan on having a purpose built building built at the rescue which will act as a hospitilisation / rehabilitation and medical care centre for rabbits who enter the rescue.
 This will also act as the base for an in house veterinary surgeon working alongside our team.

 Having this rabbit specialist clinic will also benefit the community as a place for health care appointments with a rabbit vet, something which is not currently available within a 20 mile radius.